SamuelYvon/SamuelYvon/README.md

 #### Presentations

-You can find some presentations I did (french/english) on my [youtube](https://www.youtube.com/channel/UCt1puHbNV1PejKHqNd22zVw).
+You can find some presentations I did (french and english) on my [youtube](https://www.youtube.com/channel/UCt1puHbNV1PejKHqNd22zVw).

 #### Programming